Accenture/aada/README.md

 as a good starting point to deploy Lambda functions.
 Getting credentials into your AWS account for Serverless to do its thing should be relatively easy, however when using AADA, the `serverless deploy` command throws an error "AWS profile profile_name_here doesn't seem to be configured".
-After troubleshooting with [Kamorudeen Salako](mailto:kamorudeen.salako@accenture.com), we figured out that the Serverless framework doesn't actually load the `~/.aws/config` file like every other SDK.
+After troubleshooting with Kamorudeen, we figured out that the Serverless framework doesn't actually load the `~/.aws/config` file like every other SDK.
 Instead, it looks for the profile name in the `~/.aws/credentials` file and fetches the credentials directly.